bjjain/jdtwMean/README.md

 * `String data`
 * `String opts`

 The three attributes are set in the same way as the corresponding arguments in the command line.
 Options are set as a single string.
-For further details on how to set options, we refer to OPTIONS
+For further details on how to set options, we refer to [OPTIONS](#opts).

 ### <a name='data'>DATASETS</a>